A new research project:

 - Transparency just for show?
 Evaluating country-by-country reporting data in the extractive industries, with Saila Stausholm and Marek Šedivý.

-- Tax havens, financial secrecy and intermediaries, with Miroslav Palanský.
+- The Most Important Tax Havens and the Role of Intermediaries, with Miroslav Palanský.

 - Estimating illicit financial flows: A critical guide to the data, methodologies and findings, Oxford University Press, 2020, with Alex Cobham (PDF).

 All my research publications are listed in my CV.